zannloo/tp/docs/UserGuide.md

 For greater clarity, we have separated the sections for editing a student and group.<br>
 If you wish to edit a student instead, please refer to the dedicated section [here](#edit-a-student-edit).
 </box>

-Edits a group's name in the specified path.
+Edits a group's name in the specified path. <br>

 **Format:** `edit [SPECIFIED_PATH] --name NAME`